 7. Using a mandolin, peel and very finely slice the onion, then finely shave the cauliflower.

 8. Place the veg and ciabatta croutons into a bowl, stir in the Caesar dressing, then season to taste.

 9. Transfer to a serving platter, scatter over the hazelnuts and pick the herb leaves on top.
 Serve with a drizzle of extra virgin olive oil and shavings of Bella Lodi.

-We still have a few cabins available over summer!
+We still have a few hot tub lodges available over summer!
 Book today and bring your friends or family for a relaxed get-together where you can reconnect and wow them with your culinary skills.

 Enjoy your meal and let us know how it went.
 Who did you share it with?
 Which location were you staying at and, most importantly, did your meal look like the one in the photo?